om2904/Automation-anywhere-bots/README.md

-# Automation-anywhere-bots
-This project showcases a Task Bot created using Automation Anywhere Community Edition.
-The bot automates data handling operations including reading from Excel files, filtering active records, processing transactions, and generating reports.
+The Active Loan Bot is an automation project built using Automation Anywhere that streamlines the loan management process.
+This bot focuses on processing active loans, filtering important loan data, and generating reports, ensuring faster decision-making and improved accuracy.

+It automates the following tasks:

+Reading loan data from Excel files

+Filtering active loans based on criteria (e.g., status = ACTIVE)

+Processing loan amounts and related information

+Exporting the results to a new file or system for further processing

+This project is designed to handle large datasets, minimizing manual intervention and improving operational efficiency.